Race Rules

 The Nordic Chase is a test of endurance and resilience.
 Participants must be entirely self-sufficient from start to finish.

-No Private Support: Outside assistance from friends, family, or private support vehicles is prohibited.
+No private support: Help from friends, family, or private support vehicles is not allowed.

 -